loosewheel/lwcomputers/readme.txt

 Robots are the same as computers with an additional robot interface in the lua environment.
 They also have a storage inventory accessible by the additional "S" button on the terminal interface.
-Robots can move, detect, dig, place, craft and work with inventories.
+Robots can move, detect, dig, place, drop, trash, craft and work with inventories.
 While a robot is running sneak + punch will open a form to stop it.

+This first time a computer or robot is placed in the world a form opens asking the player that placed it if the machine is public or private.
+If private is selected, the player becomes the owner and other players (except those with protection_bypass privilege) cannot access it.
+The security interface in the machine's api can be used to manage players that can access the machine.
+If a player does not have access they can't dig, open or operate the terminal gui, or stop a robot.

 The persistence button toggles on and off.
 If persistence is on the block the computer is in remains loaded when out of range.
 This persistence is